-Table 9 below presents a breakdown of East Brookfield's protected lands, their ownership, level of protection and acreage.
+Table 9 on the following page presents a breakdown of East Brookfield's protected lands, their ownership, level of protection and acreage.
 Table 10 provides a matrix of all permanently protected open space in Town including such details as parcel ownership, management entity, current use, condition, recreation potential, grant used to purchase the property (if applicable), public access, and zoning category.

-A graphic depiction of East Brookfield's protected lands can be found on the Open Space Inventory Map.
+A graphic depiction of East Brookfield's protected lands can be found on Map 5 (Open Space Inventory Map).